rcompos/kubespray-and-pray/README.md

     | -s     | Silence prompt Ansible SSH password    |             |

     Run script to deploy Kubernetes cluster to all nodes with default values.
-Specify inventory directory which is located in the directory inventory (i.e. kubespray-and-pray/inventory/my-cluster).
+Specify actual inventory directory in place of my-cluster.
+This directory is located in the inventory directory (i.e. kubespray-and-pray/inventory/my-cluster).

-    `$ ./kap.sh -i inventory_dir`
+    `$ ./kap.sh -i my-cluster`

 Congratulations!
 Your cluster should be running.
 Log onto a master node and run `kubectl get nodes` to validate.

-Note:  If the cluster deploy fails with error:
+__*** Note:  If the cluster deploy fails with error: ***__

 	`fatal: [my-cluster-1]: FAILED! => {"msg": "'dict object' has no attribute u'v1.14.3'"}`